What are some of the most common skin conditions?

 Xerosis (dry skin)

 Dry skin is a very common condition; however, xerosis is the medical name for a condition of extremely dry skin.
 The main symptoms of this can be an itch, discomfort, cracks in the skin and an abundance of ‘ashy’ skin flakes separating themselves from the body.
 It is typically a temporary problem that can be remedied with preventative care, but it is also relatively simple to treat as well.

 Due to moisture, dirt and heat, the foot is unfortunately highly susceptible to fungal infections, which often result in complications with toenails and the areas between the toes.
 It can also bring about the condition known as Tinea Pedis, or Athletes Foot.

-Athletes Foot is linked to a fungi called ‘dermatophyte’, which can be passed onto those visiting moist areas like showers, swimming pools, jacuzzis, saunas and locker rooms.
+Athletes Foot is linked to a fungus called ‘dermatophyte’, which can be passed onto those visiting moist areas like showers, swimming pools, jacuzzies, saunas and locker rooms.
 The condition causes horrible itching, cracked skin and pain, although it can be treated by pharmaceutical, over-the-counter products.
-However it can take 1-2 months for the infection to completely clear up.
+However, it can take 1-2 months for the infection to completely clear up.
 Preventative measures such as avoiding sweaty socks and shoes and keeping your feet thoroughly clean are good advice.